-- 16. By comparing the two distributions, the following conclusions can be drawn: - (a) Even though the PSS methodology does not include any mechanism for achieving an adequate regional balance, regions declaring a higher number of inspectable OCPF plant sites received a larger proportion of inspections in 2019. - (b) The vast majority of inspectable plant sites (about 90%) were declared by States Parties belonging to the Asian Group and to the Western Europe and Other States Group.
-Accordingly, States Parties located in these two regional groups received most of the total OCPF inspections carried out in 2019 (about 88%). - (c) In accordance with the provisions of paragraph 13 of Part IX of the Verification Annex, when in some States Parties the total number of sites selected for inspection in 2019 reached the threshold, inspections were reallocated to other States Parties according to the order of the selection process.
+- 16. By comparing the two distributions, the following conclusions can be drawn: - (a) Even though the PSS methodology does not include any mechanism for achieving an adequate regional balance, regions declaring a higher number of inspectable OCPF plant sites were scheduled to receive a larger proportion of inspections in 2020. - (b) The vast majority of inspectable plant sites (about 89%) were declared by States Parties belonging to the Asian Group and to the Western Europe and Other States Group.
+Accordingly, States Parties located in these two regional groups received most of the total OCPF inspections planned for 2020 (about 83%). - (c) In accordance with the provisions of paragraph 13 of Part IX of the Verification Annex, when in some States Parties the total number of sites selected for inspection in 2020 reached the threshold, inspections were reallocated to other States Parties according to the order of the selection process.